dariusgrant/dariusgrant.github.io/_posts/2021-01-27-Store-Retrieve-Remove-Arbitrary-Type-In-Map.md

 ---
-page.title: "Store, Retrieve, and Remove an Arbitrary Type in a Map"
+title: Store, Retrieve, and Remove an Arbitrary Type in a Map
-author: "Darius Grant"
+author: Darius Grant
 date: 2021-01-27
 ---